FrancescaK/rozza.github.com/source/_posts/2013-05-01-mongoengine-0-dot-8-rc1-released.markdown

 - python
 ---

+**Notice: ** 0.8.0RC2 has been released fixing an obscure queryset cursor cloning issue.

 I'm really pleased to annouce the release candidate for [MongoEngine 0.8](https://pypi.python.org/pypi/mongoengine/0.8.0RC1)!
 Its been a *long process* due to work and life commitments but the latest version of MongoEngine is ready for testing and feedback.